 OCCAC strives to increase self-sufficiency through food security now and in the future.
 Our focus is emergency food assistance and nutrition education.

-OCCAC houses not only the Okanogan Food Bank but also serves as the distribution center for all of the food banks in Okanogan County.
+OCCAC houses not only the Okanogan Food Pantry but also serves as the distribution center for all of the food banks in Okanogan County.
 Please visit the food bank nearest your home.
-Food bank information is as follows:
+Food pantry information is as follows:

 |Brewster||301 South 4th St.||Thursdays||9:00am – 10:30am|